nterreri/thesis/report/chapter2.md

-It was decided, primarily based on the experience of the memebers of the PEACH team that had previously worked with NLP to use the Natural Lanugage Tool-Kit (NLTK) as a baseline, but to not be afraid to adopt other tools as needed by individual projects (Bird, Klein and Loper, 2015).
+It was decided, primarily based on the experience of the memebers of the PEACH team that had previously worked with NLP to use the Natural Lanugage Tool-Kit (NLTK) as a baseline, but to not be afraid to adopt other tools as needed by individual projects (Bird et al, 2014).
 The decision was also made on the basis of the expected needs of the individual subprojects.
 Its focus on Python also made it a better solution with respect to other suites such as the Stanford CoreNLP, due to lack of extensive Python bindings